An easy guide to fertilizing your vegetables

 Guano (12-12-2.5): Guano is made from the droppings of seabirds and bats.
 It is usually harvested from coastal cliffs and dry caves where the droppings can sit and decompose.
 Not only does guano add nutrients but it is full of microbes that help to deter parasitic soil creatures like nematodes.
 This organic fertilizer has been collected for hundreds of years and you can buy it as an odorless powder.

 Particularly good for fighting pests and climate stress:

 Kelp meal (1-0-2): Kelp meal is made from dried ocean seaweed and is full of nutrients, especially potassium.
 You can by a bag of it or get permission to collect it from your local beach.
 Kelp is an exceptionally renewable source of potassium, growing up to three feet per day in ideal climates.
 I use kelp meal to treat tired soils that have been intensely cultivated and I spray it my plants to help them deal with heat stress in the summer and fight against pests.

 Mulch: Organic mulches like leaves, wood chips, sawdust and even paper add nutrients to your soil while stamping out weeds and protecting your soil from sun, wind and erosion.
 Mulch materials are generally carbon rich so I always sprinkle some alfalfa or blood meal onto my soil before I layer on my mulch.

-Acadia Tucker is a New Hampshire-based farmer and gardener, and author of Growing Perennial Foods: A guide to raising resilient herbs, fruits, and vegetables (Stone Pier Press, Spring 2019) and Growing Good Food: A citizen's guide to backyard carbon farming (Stone Pier Press, Fall 2019).
+Acadia Tucker is a climate activist, farmer, gardener, and author of Growing Perennial Foods: A guide to raising resilient herbs, fruits, and vegetables, and Growing Good Food: A citizen's guide to backyard carbon farming.
+Both are on sale now.

 This is part of our series on radical gardening, or how to grow food to help the planet.
 To find out more about growing your own perennials.
 Check out our Perennial Profiles.